home

 Debbie as trend setter, premiering the urban cowgirl look.
 Also premiering the waist-under-the-armpits look.

-Debbie spent many of her middle and high school years in Athens, Greece.
 This was her house.
 OK, well, maybe the view from her house.
 With binoculars.

 Third grade play, The Frog Prince.
 Debbie didn’t get the coveted princess role, but was instead cast in the sidekick role of the wisecracking woodchuck.